Mental lexicon: Neurological considerations

+There is electrophysiological evidence that supports the idea of distributed lexical organization in the brain.
+One of the best-studied event-related potentials (ERPs), the N400 component, reflects the amount of effort required to access a word's meaning (semantic processing) while it occurs, as well as the meaning of the word in context, and therefore the size of the N400 will increase when accessing the lexical association takes more effort, or if it is not expected in context.
+In addition, neuroimaging research suggests that semantic, phonological, and syntactic aspects of words are represented within overlapping areas of the left hemisphere, including the middle temporal gyrus, angular gyrus, and inferior frontal gyrus.
+Thus, these findings also suggest that instead of having a single "lexical store", we should think of lexical knowledge as being distributed across networks of specialized cortical areas.

 Impaired access

 Anomic aphasia, aphasia (expressive + receptive aphasia) and Alzheimer's disease can all affect recalling or retrieving words.
 Anomia renders a person completely unable to name familiar objects, places and people; sufferers of anomia have difficulties recalling words.
 Anomia is a lesser level of dysfunction, a severe form of the "tip-of-the-tongue" phenomenon where the brain cannot recall the desired word.
 Stroke, head trauma, and brain tumors can cause anomia.

 Expressive and receptive aphasia are neurological language disorders.
 Expressive aphasia limits the ability to convey thoughts through the use of speech, language or writing.
 Receptive aphasia affects a person's ability to comprehend spoken words, causing disordered sentences that have little or no meaning and which can include addition of nonce words.

 Harry Whitaker states that Alzheimer's disease patients are forgetful of proper names.
 Patients have difficulty generating names, especially with phonological tasks such as words starting with a certain letter.
 They also have word-retrieval difficulties in spontaneous speech but still have relatively preserved naming of presented stimuli.
 Later, loss of naming of low-frequency lexical items occurs.
 Eventually, the loss of ability to comprehend and name the same lexical item indicates semantic loss of the lexical item.